diatomzone/diatomzone.github.io/hiddenpagesdonotlook/thoughts-yakuza.md

 ---

-- <sup>1</sup> apparently ichiban takes over as protag in the turn-based 7th game, but i haven't gotten there yet
+- {{site.data.foot.b1}} apparently ichiban takes over as protag in the turn-based 7th game, but i haven't gotten there yet
-- <sup>2</sup> coincidentally, i started playing after an extremely coincidental recommendation. if that hadn't happened... {{site.data.emojis.shannon}} much to think about!
+- {{site.data.foot.b2}} coincidentally, i started playing after an extremely coincidental recommendation. if that hadn't happened... {{site.data.emojis.shannon}} much to think about!
-- <sup>3</sup> also counting same-game type deals like the smash bros series
+- {{site.data.foot.b3}} also counting same-game type deals like the smash bros series
-- <sup>4</sup> "investing in yourself"?? i know i'm not the only one who has decided these guys are eating dollar bills LKJGDLKFJD
+- {{site.data.foot.b4}} "investing in yourself"?? i know i'm not the only one who has decided these guys are eating dollar bills LKJGDLKFJD

-last updated: apr 13 2023
+last updated: may 06 2023